tonyho/app-framework-binder/doc/afb-bindings-writing.md

 	   |              |                  |                    .
 	   |<-------------|------------------+ success of wait  <

-Here, this is an invocation of the plugin by an other client that unblock the suspended *wait* call.
+Here, this is an invocation of the binding by an other client that unblock the suspended *wait* call.
 Nevertheless in most case this should be a timer, a hardware event, a sync with a concurrent process or thread, ...